Sienci-Labs/Resources/experimental/np-painting-and-finishing.md

 - I can add pics of cans of stain and finish and more paint if you think that would be helpful
 - Hard to tell how the pics will turn out, as they don't format in the preview on git

+**Add section** on Epoxy finishing - https://forum.sienci.com/t/how-should-i-finish-this/13995/20<br>
+**Add section** on French polishing - a wood finishing technique that results in a very high gloss surface, with a deep colour and chatoyancy.
+French polishing consists of applying many thin coats of shellac dissolved in denatured alcohol using a rubbing pad lubricated with one of a variety of oils
+**Emphasize** sealing as you go to stop bleed into the grain.

 ---

 ## Finishing CNC Projects